 HPCC currently offers two options for CPLC® recertification.
 A CPLC® can renew their certification by fulfilling practice hour requirements and sitting for the computer-based exam again or they can renew through the recertification process known as the Hospice and Palliative Accrual for Recertification (HPAR).

 The HPAR process requires fulfilling practice hour requirements and the accumulation of 100 points of professional development activities over the preceding four years.
 Points can be accrued through continuing education, academic education, professional publications, professional presentations, precepting students, orienting staff, and volunteer service in professional organizations.
 Each area varies as to how the points are calculated and how many of the total points can be obtained by that method.
 Each activity MUST correlate with the test content outline.
 More details and instructions are in the HPAR packet for CPLC®.

-If you have any questions please contact the national office at 412-787-1057 or via email at email@example.com.
+.
+Paper applications for HPAR will still be accepted now through December 2019, but all HPAR submissions after that date will be done online.
+If you have any questions, please contact the national office at 412-787-1057 or via email at email@example.com

 Click here to view a brief informational slideshow on HPAR

 List of Free Courses Available for HPAR Points